byoda/byoda-python/docs/infrastructure/create_a_service.md

 - type: must be "object"
 - properties: must be a dict with as keys the different properties of the class.
 Each property must have keys:
   - description: What the data stored in this property is used for
-  - type: must be a scalar, ie. "string" or "number"
+  - type: must be a scalar, ie. "string" or "number" or an array.
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

 Several data structures are required to be defined directly under the root of the JSON Schema.
 These can be copied